 Do you want to travel the world?
 One of the cheapest and simplest ways to do that is with a round the world airline ticket.
-Several airline alliances offer Round the World tickets, more commonly known as RTW tickets.
-The perks of round the world flights far outweigh the cost of multiple one-way tickets that only get you so far.
+Several airline alliances offer round the world tickets, more commonly known as RTW tickets.
+The perks of round the world flights far outweigh the cost of multiple one-way tickets.

 Best Round the World Ticket